MicrosoftDocs/ATADocs/ATPDocs/activities-search.md

 # Microsoft Defender for Identity monitored activities search and filter

 > [!NOTE]
-> The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
+> The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.

 Activities detected by [!INCLUDE [Product short](includes/product-short.md)] on your network can be searched and filtered for easy drill-down and organization during your research and investigation into security alerts.